Chart Color Schemes

 Lawson has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure, major projects, and planning initiatives significantly affect an area's performance.
-AreaSearch has identified 0 projects that could impact this area.
-Notable projects include Regional NSW Road Network Safety Improvements, Low and Mid-Rise Housing Policy, Paling Yards Wind Farm, and Sydney Metro, with the following list outlining those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 0 projects that may impact this area.
+Notable projects include Regional NSW Road Network Safety Improvements, Low and Mid-Rise Housing Policy, Paling Yards Wind Farm, and Sydney Metro.
+The following list outlines those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.